stanislavb/en.coven.nu/game-mechanics/index.md

 The de-escalation word is not only used as a reply to an escalation request: if a player wants a scene to calm down, but not to end, they can inform the other player/s of this by using the word “Easy” at any time.

 Tap Out:

-Sometimes we just don’t want a certain type of play or a scene suddenly gets too much for us and we want out fast.
-This doesn’t always mean that we want or need to go OFF.
+Sometimes we just don’t want a certain type of play, or a scene suddenly gets too much for us and we want out fast.
+This doesn’t always mean that we want or need to go OFF however.

-This is when we use “Tap Out”: you physically tap the player twice somewhere on the body, perhaps on the shoulder.
+This is when we use “Tap Out”: you physically tap the player twice somewhere on the body, like on the shoulder.
 You can also say “Tap, tap” to the player.
 This means stop what you are doing or about to do and let me leave this scene now.

 It can be said/done discreetly or loudly, soft or hard: until the other player notices and backs off.